ManCla/mancla.github.io/README.md

 ## News

+ * **28-May-2026** I am part of the technical program committee of the Brazilian Symposium on Formal Methods
  * **14-April-2026** I am part of the program committee of the Student Research Competition track at ICSE 2027
  * **14-April-2026** I am part of the program committee of SEFM 2026.
 Nice to be re-invited!
  * **24-February-2026** Cristina's paper on ["Diagnosing Violations of State-based Specifications in iCFTL"](https://ieeexplore.ieee.org/abstract/document/11408937) has been accepted for publication on IEEE TSE!